SimplyProgrammer/Java-SerialX/README.md

 ## Info
 * If you want to add or see issues just click on [Issues section](https://github.com/PetoPetko/Java-SerialX/issues) in up.
 * If you want to comment or suggest a feature use [Discussions section](https://github.com/PetoPetko/Java-SerialX/discussions).
-* If you want to see or learn some things about library then see the documentation (src.zip) or [examples](https://github.com/SimplyProgrammer/Java-SerialX/tree/master/examples).
+* If you want to see or learn some things about library, take a look at [examples](https://github.com/SimplyProgrammer/Java-SerialX/tree/master/examples).
 * If you want to download the library, dont use commits section, use [Releases section](https://github.com/PetoPetko/Java-SerialX/releases) or click that big green button "Clone or download" to download the latest version.
-* And if you want to see changelog open [changelog file](Changelog.md) or use [Releases section](https://github.com/PetoPetko/Java-SerialX/releases) too.
+* And if you want to see the changelog open [changelog file](Changelog.md) or use [Releases section](https://github.com/PetoPetko/Java-SerialX/releases) too.